 Before contacting us to be placed on our waiting list please ensure you have researched the breed.
 To do this you need to understand both English Springer Spaniels and Miniature Poodles.
 The traits and characteristics from both breeds can, and will, be evident in a Sproodle Puppy.

 A good source of research is our Facebook Page where many owners post pictures, swap information and ask questions of other owners regarding their dogs.
-Once you are sure you have the time and energy for a Sproodle then you are welcome to email me to be added to our waiting list.
+Once you are sure you have the time and energy for a Sproodle then you are welcome to complete our waiting list application HERE

 Click HERE to watch our online buying guide.

 Once you have been added to the list we will send out emails, based on chronological order, when we have puppies born.
 At this time we will let you know what we have in terms of gender and colour.
 We will also offer you a viewing appointment, which will be when the puppies are around 5-6 weeks of age.
 If a particular time frame doesn't suit, you can be re added to the list for a later litter.

 At the viewing appointment you will meet us, our dogs, the parents and of course the puppies.
 We will also meet you, and the potential family members that the puppy will be living with and reliant upon for his/her daily care.
 It is important that ALL family members are committed to the new arrival, having a puppy will affect all members of your home and it has to be a joint decision.

 At this stage, if everyone is happy to proceed, and there is a suitable puppy for your lifestyle and home life you can leave a deposit for that puppy and arrange to collect him or her at the 8 week mark.

 At this point I will send you an information email, containing a puppy guidance pack and all the relevant details for your chosen puppy.
 The guidance pack is a comprehensive document containing information on all aspects of having a puppy, from training to grooming, socialisation and development and a shopping list of the items you will need to purchase for your new arrival.